hogscraper/A3_EPOCH_Headless_Client/README.md

 **4.** Create your HC_Start.bat to launch the HC and place this into the bat:<br />
 `start arma3server.exe  -client -connect=127.0.0.1 -mod="@epoch" -password=""`

-If you do not have a password delete `-password=""` from the above line.
+If you do no not have a password, then delete `-password=""` from the above line.

 Your server should be ready to go.
 You will need to launch Redis first, then your server, then BEC then finally your HC before joining yourself.